D2-mods/Polymorph-fixes-for-IWDEE/README.md

 - Giant Troll Strength changed from 18 to 18/00 to match description
 - Water Elemental weapon damage changed from 1d8 to 4d8 (same as Druid form)

-#### Text edits:
+#### Text edits (Shapechange):
-- all Shapechange forms given consistent layouts and accurate stats
+- Consistent layouts and accurate stats

 #### Psionic Blast
-- added missing description in v2.5 (when right-clicking the icon)
+- Added missing description in v2.5 (when right-clicking the icon)
-- uses the v2.6 version as a base, with a few changes:
+- Uses the v2.6 version as a base, with a few changes:
 1. Stun duration changed to 5 rounds (from 10) to match description
-2. Ability regenerates when used (this just skips the extra step of needing to re-shapechange into a Mind Flayer if you wanted to use Psionic Blast more than once)
+2. Ability regenerates when used
 3. Added back the orb animation over a stunned creature

+---

 </details>